Fibromyalgia Information: Part 1

 This will be a 2-part blog on fibromyalgia.
 Part 1 will be an overview and probably quite familiar to those of you with much knowledge of fibromyalgia.
 Much of this material is taken from the NIH National Institute of Arthritis and Musculoskeletaland Skin Diseases.
 Part 2, however, will address some of the controversies with fibromyalgia, including recent data on what causes and what does not cause the disorder.
 Part 2 will also specifically review recent data on the effectiveness of electrostimulation on fibromyalgia, the part I am most interested in.

 Fibromyalgia generally has some combination of widespread pain, diffuse tenderness, and fatigue.
+So Heavenly Massage treatments have been shown to be effective in relieving some of the pain this condition can cause.
 These are often accompanied by one or a variety of other issues, including:

 cognitive and memory problems